Survey: Businesses added just 67,000 jobs in November

 Payroll processor ADP said that manufacturers, construction firms and mining companies cut 18,000 jobs combined.
 Companies with fewer than 20 employees also slashed their payrolls.

+November’s job gain is the fewest in six months and suggests that hiring could be weakening, economists said.
+Yet job gains frequently fluctuate from month-to-month, so last month’s meager increase could also be a one-time blip.

 It typically takes roughly 100,000 or so new jobs a month to absorb population growth and keep the unemployment rate from rising.
-Still, job gains frequently fluctuate and November’s meager increase could be a one-time blip.
+If November’s modest increase were to continue, the jobless rate could rise from its currently very low level of 3.6%.

 The ADP data aren’t affected by the GM workers’ strike, which ended in late October and lowered hiring in the government’s jobs report for October.
-The return of striking workers is expected to increase job gains in the official report to be released Friday.
+The return of striking workers is expected to increase job gains in November’s official report to be released Friday.

 “The weakness in the ADP report does not guarantee a disappointment in the upcoming (government) data,” said Daniel Silver, an economist at JPMorgan.